hackshackers/hackshackers-hugo/content/hack-this-site/edit-group-page.md

 ---
-title: Edit this website
+title: Edit a group page
 description: Here's how to add or update your group on this site.
 weight: 2
 ---

 Thank you for contributing to the Hacks/Hackers website!
 If you are adding or updating information for your group, you have come to the right place.
 Please contact Hacks/Hackers with any questions.

-## Group Name, Location, Site and Organizers
+# Group Directory

-Each group has a YAML file with the group's name, location, URL and organizers, that we use to generate the map on the homepage.
-If you are updating any of these things, please find the correct file in the [/data/groups/ folder](/data/groups/).
+The map on our homepage uses YAML files that contain the group's name, location, organizers, and URL.
+If you are changing any of these things, find your file in the [/data/groups/ folder](/data/groups/).

 Here is an [annotated example][4] of what the file should look like.
+You can copy and paste from this example file into your group's YAML file.

-You can make changes to it by filing a Pull Request:
+To submit the changes, file a Pull Request:

 1. Create and sign in to a Github account
 2. Click on the pencil icon on the file, which prompts "Fork this project and edit this file"